Advanced Patch

 Enter a name for your template and assign it to a Patch Team.
 Add additional steps as needed, change step durations and decide, which steps need an approval.
 Save your template with a click on OK.

-3. Patch Rollout Groups
+3.4.
+Configuring Patch Rollout Groups

-Click on Add new group
+Click on Add new group to create new patch group.

-Give your group a name and descrition, choose the assigned patch team (who should manage this patch group in the five(9)s Console) and pick your formerly created Rollout Template.
+Give your group a name and descrition, choose the assigned Patch Team (who should manage this Patch Group in the five(9)s Console) and pick your formerly created Rollout Template.

 If you want to make changes to your Patch Group later on you can simply edit the group with a click on the pencil icon: